ankhanhwork/gcontest-2025-champion-digital-banking-attrition/docs/methodology.md

 | Random Forest | 0.9074 | 0.9267 | 0.5137 | 0.4593 | 0.5851 |
 | CatBoost | 0.9050 | 0.9089 | 0.5091 | 0.3974 | 0.7107 |

-LightGBM had the highest ROC-AUC by a very small margin, but XGBoost was selected because it produced the strongest F1-score and a more balanced precision-recall profile for the imbalanced drop-off use case.
+LightGBM was selected because it achieved the highest ROC-AUC and recall.
+This aligned with the intervention objective: detect as many at-risk customers as possible before they left the registration journey.

 ## 6. Explainability